nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 #### Install Aerospike DB

-Log into each host in a single region using SSH and install Aerospike.
+Log into the each host in a singl region using ssh and install Aerospike as follows.
 Note some of the comments in the file as these will represent specific changes required for each host.
-Although there are several automation tools available, we will manually configure each of the six nodes to keep things simple and aid learning.
+There are several automation tools that can be used here but to keep things simple and aid the learning aspect we will hand craft each of the 6 nodes.

-If you are interested in knowing more about Aerospike, visit the [Developer website](https://aerospike.com/developer/).
+If you are interested in knowing more about Aerospike visit the [Developer website](https://aerospike.com/developer/).

-- If you have a license file, also known as a feature file, copy this across to the host.
+- If you have a license file also knows as a feature file copy this across to the host.
-- SSH into each host machine.
+- ssh each into the host machine

 EC2 database hosts in Region London 🏴󠁧󠁢󠁥󠁮󠁧󠁿